 2. Use Oil-Free Products

 Just like maintaining a healthy layer of moisture and sebum on the skin is important, making sure you don’t overdo it in the oil department is also just as crucial.
-Using skin care and makeup that are oil based is heavily unadvisable when you are dealing with pregnancy acne.
-Thankfully, the market is filled with oil free moisturizer, sunscreen, foundation and concealer.
+Using skincare and makeup that is oil-based is heavily unadvisable when you are dealing with pregnancy acne.
+Thankfully, the market is filled with oil-free moisturizer, sunscreen, foundation and concealer.

 Although it is suggested to avoid wearing heavy makeup at times like this so that your skin can breathe and heal, if you have to wear makeup, you can always go for water-based base products and make sure to not cake it up so that your pores can breathe and not get more clogged than they already are.